Perspective | Chadwick Boseman’s death is fueling important conversations about disabilities, and what’s happening on the screen and behind the scenes

 She lives in Los Angeles but works as the Hollywood inclusion associate for RespectAbility, a nonprofit based in Rockville, Md., that provides guidance to the entertainment industry, with an aim to “fight stigmas and advance opportunities” for people with disabilities.

-Lauren Appelbaum, who is vice president of communications for the organization and is currently working out of her home in Potomac, says she and Lee often give presentations together for studios and have consulted together on television projects.
+Lauren Appelbaum, who is vice president of communications for the organization and is currently working out of her home in Potomac, Md., says she and Lee often give presentations together for studios and have consulted together on television projects.
 The organization has worked with the Walt Disney Co., NBCUniversal, ViacomCBS, Sony Pictures Entertainment and Netflix.

-For Netflix, Appelbaum and Lee consulted on the show “The Healing Powers of Dude” which features a middle school student who has social anxiety disorder and a best friend who uses a wheelchair.
+For Netflix, Appelbaum and Lee consulted on the show “The Healing Powers of Dude,” which features a middle school student who has social anxiety disorder and a best friend who uses a wheelchair.

 “Our focus is on the studios, because they are creating content that millions of people are seeing,” says Appelbaum, who lives with a nonvisible disability, chronic pain.
 The goal, she says, is to have what’s on screen better reflect society and to ultimately remove stigmas.
 “In an ideal world, people with disabilities would be able to talk about their disability and it not be seen as a negative but be seen as a positive, in the sense that it’s another lived experience.”